Comprehensive Breakdown of Options Strategies

 When the price of the underlying asset fluctuates between a high break-even point and a low break-even point, the strategy makes a loss, but the loss is limited.

-The Iron Hawk buying strategy is a four-legged strategy, so it also has two major characteristics of a multi-legged strategy:
+The Long Iron Condor strategy is a four-legged strategy, so it also has two major characteristics of a multi-legged strategy:

 First, transaction costs are relatively high, so you need to pay attention to processing fees.